Home

 Launched by Microsoft about 20 years ago, Patch Tuesday is held on the second Tuesday of the month and is now widely used as a day for businesses to plan and manage security updates.
 Simplify your processes by aligning your patch day with Microsoft.

-Have a designated person who is responsible for checking CVE Details for updates.
+Have a designated person who is responsible for checking CVE Details for updates or utilize automated solutions that perform vulnerability scans based on the most up to date information.
 This person should also be on the lookout for zero-day vulnerabilities – issues that have been revealed to be security flaws before developers have had time to address and patch them.
 The designated person should be ready to move as soon as a patch is released on these vulnerabilities, keeping organizations on the proactive side instead of the reactive side.

 How SolCyber can help

-SolCyber’s practical vulnerability management service is included in our Foundational Coverage.
+SolCyber’s practical vulnerability management solution is included in our Foundational Coverage.
 This service notifies you of only the most critical vulnerabilities every month and helps you track progress on addressing them.

 Zero-day vulnerabilities often require immediate attention.
 SolCyber can serve as your partner to notify you of these kinds of issues; stopping the vulnerability before it becomes a liability.
 We know it’s impractical to patch everything, but our service can ensure the most urgent matters are addressed quickly.